-Model national system [2017].
+Model national system [2017-2018].

-Explore Colombian and Kenyan Data Cube as model national system [2016].
+Explore Colombian and Vietnam as possible model national systems [2017].

 Explore the ESA Mexico TEP for lessons learned for GFOI [2017].

 Incorporating lessons learned and as promotional tool for GFOI [2017].

+Develop a model or models to assemble national data cubes, and investigate the feasibly of these data cubes serving as the data back end for SEPAL 2.0 (as a self-reliant substitute for Google Earth Engine).

 Space Data Support to GFOI Research & Development (Element 3)